awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_EC2_Scheduling_at_Scale/_index.md

 ## Costs

 * **Instance Scheduler Cost:** As of January 2023, the cost for running the [Instance Scheduler solution](https://docs.aws.amazon.com/solutions/latest/instance-scheduler-on-aws/cost.html) with default settings in the US East (N. Virginia) Region is approximately 9.90USD per month in AWS Lambda charges, or less if you have [Lambda free tier](https://aws.amazon.com/lambda/pricing/) monthly usage credit.
 * **Sample workload instances Cost:** Five on-demand **t3.nano** EC2 instances will be launched as part of a sample fleet.
-Cost per **t3.nano** instance is $0.0052 per hour.
+The cost per **t3.nano** instance is $0.0052 per hour.
 For 5 instances running, for the whole month, the cost would be 18.98USD.
 * After completion of the lab, in section 4, you will find steps to delete the resources created.
 The cost figures mentioned above are only in case this lab's related resources are left running for the whole month.

 {{% notice note %}}